AshV/AshV.github.IO/set-lookup-view-with-javascript-dynamics-crm-365/ReadMe.md

-**Selecting Lookup View dynamically using JavaScript in Dynamics CRM/365**
+# Set Lookup View with JavaScript in Dynamics CRM/365

 Lookup Views are shown when user clicks on Look Up More Records in any Lookup Field.
 In Dynamics CRM/365, Lookup Views are available in almost all entities, In newly created custom entities also it will be available by default.
 Lookup View of Account Entity is shown.